Arpanx/TestWork2/README.md

 see http://localhost:5000/client

-To delete client tasks, click the context menu on the task record on the second table
+1) To delete client tasks, click the context menu on the task record on the second table

+2) TestWork2\src\AngularWebpackVisualStudio\ MyDb.db  <- delete this file for seed new data
+When you start the program, create a new instance of the database